zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 * D is the decoder input (after word dropout, hence there are many unknown words)

-* O is the decoder output
+* O is the decoder output with regards to encoder input

-* G is the text generation, after replacing the latent vector by random normal noise
+* G is the text generation, after replacing the latent vector (z) by random normal noise
-    * hence no need for encoder, the text can be generated from gaussian space
+    * the encoder is unused, the text is directly generated from gaussian space